Component: Audit Log Export

 Introduction

-Audit Log Export component is a component that exports audit log data periodically.
-Which data can be exported and how it is represented in the output file can be configured flexibly.
-The version 1.0.0 only supports CSV output file but it is designed to be extendable.
+The Audit Log Export component exports audit log data periodically.
+Which data is exported and how it is represented in the output file can be configured flexibly.
+Version 1.0.0 only supports a CSV output file, but it is designed to be extendable.

 Features